FreeTTSFreeTTS

 <mstts:silence type="leading" value="500ms"/>

 Adds silence at the very start of the audio.
 Options for `type`: "leading", "tailing", "sentenceboundary", "leading-exact", "tailing-exact", "sentenceboundary-exact".
-The -exact variants override Azure's built-in silences instead of adding to them.
+The -exact variants override the engine's built-in silences instead of adding to them.

 mstts:silence (between sentences)